lialb/TweetBotStarter/README.md

 Now clone the base code from Github.
 This is the page you're on right now.
 Click on the green clone and download link.

 This code uses a library called Tweepy, which makes it easier to interact with the twitter API.
 In order to make this code functional, download tweepy using the command ```pip install tweepy``` in the python terminal.

+## Starting to Code!

+Each class contains some spots we'd like to finish.
+They are clearly commented, so you don't have to change any of the existing code.
+For solutions/ a full working Twitter Bot: https://github.com/yiliang6/TweetBotSail